Does it ever feel like cold and flu season is, well, as reliable as the changing weather?

 7. Clean Deeply and Often

-Is it still called "spring cleaning" when done in the fall?
+Is it still called "spring cleaning" when it's done in the fall?

-Whatever you want to call it, starting the season with a good deep clean can go a long way to keeping you and your loved ones happy and healthy until spring returns.
+Whatever you want to call it, starting the season with a good, deep cleaning can go a long way toward keeping yourself and your loved ones happy and healthy until spring returns.

 Make Your Health a Priority This Season